 Applicants are considered for admission based on a number of factors including experience, research interests and goals, potential research project or internship, letters of recommendation, GPA, and test scores.
-All applicants are required to take the GRE.

 INTERNATIONAL APPLICANTS must meet Texas A&M University’s English Language Requirement by scoring 213 (computer) or 80 (Internet Based form iBT) on the TOEFL, 6.0 on the IELTS, or 146 on the verbal portion of the GRE to be accepted into the Distance Plant Breeding and Genetics Program.

 We accept applications on a continuous basis.
 Students can be admitted for Spring, Summer, or Fall Semester start dates.
 Typically, applications should be received approximately one month prior to the start of the semester for which you wish to apply.

 Step 1 -Communicate with LeAnn Hague regarding interest in the program (979-845-6148 or email@example.com)

 Step 2 – Email the following pre-application materials to LeAnn Hague at firstname.lastname@example.org

 - A letter from the applicant providing sufficient background information to demonstrate the student’s commitment and ability to complete an on-line Master of Science (NTO) program and internship, including prospective internship location or activity.